Tree Climbing for Ecologists

 - descending safely (not at high speed!)

-- various methods of aerial rescue to include pole rescue.
-Training dummies are in place for all rescues
+- various methods of aerial rescue including pole rescue.
+Training dummies are in place for all rescues on our courses (why on earth would you have unqualified people carrying out rescues on each other!
+It really doesn’t bear thinking about).

-An exciting extra for you is getting to try out different climbing systems such as:
+An exciting extra for you is getting to try out different climbing systems and equipment such as:

 - hitch climbers